Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Jamal was barely more than half as tall, and it was an image that would be on all the media tomorrow.
 The Great Father had a bit of a showman’s streak in him too; he put his arm around Jamal‘s shoulders, then for one final show, *lifted* him in one arm so their heads were level…

-“I think they like it,” Daar grumbled quietly, just for him.
+"I think they like it," Daar grumbled quietly, just for him.

 The spectacle was perfect.